-- 3.3.1.
-The Blower Door shall be installed in an exterior doorway or window that has an unrestricted air pathway into the building and no obstructions to airflow within 5 feet of the fan inlet and 2 feet of the fan outlet.
+- 3.2.18.4.3.1.
+Procedure to Install the Test Apparatus and Prepare for Airtightness Test for a Detached Dwelling Unit - 3.2.18.1.4.3.1.1.
+The Blower Door shall be installed in an exterior doorway or window that has an unrestricted air pathway into the buildingDwelling Unit and no obstructions to airflow within 5 feet of the fan inlet and 2 feet of the fan outlet.
 The opening that is chosen shall be noted on the test report.
 The system shall not be installed in a doorway or window exposed to wind, where conditions allow.
 It is permissible to use a doorway or window between the Conditioned Space Volume and an Unconditioned Space Volume as long as the Unconditioned Space Volume has an unrestricted air pathway to the outdoors and all operable exterior windows and doors of the Unconditioned Space Volume are opened to the outdoors.
-For multifamily dwelling units, if the main entry door is in an interior hallway then the hallway shall be well connected to outside through open windows or doors, or an exterior window or door shall be used. - 3.3.2.
+For multifamily dwelling units, if the main entry door is in an interior hallway then the hallway shall be well connected to outside through open windows or doors, or an exterior window or door the local shall be used. - 3.2.18.2.
 Tubing shall be installed to measure the difference in pressure between the enclosure and the outdoors in accordance with manufacturer's instructions.
-The tubing, especially vertical sections, shall be positioned out of direct sunlight. - 3.3.3.
+The tubing, especially vertical sections, shall be positioned out of direct sunlight. - 3.2.18.3.
 The indoor and outdoor temperatures shall be measured using the Thermometer and recorded.
-Observations of general weather conditions shall be recorded. - 3.3.4.
-The altitude of the building site above sea level shall be recorded with an accuracy of 500 feet (150 m). - 3.3.5.
-The model and serial number(s) of all measurement equipment shall be recorded. - 3.3.6.
-If the results of the test will be reported as Air Changes Per Hour at 50 Pa $(0.2 \text{ in.
-H}2\text{O})$ (ACH50), the Infiltration Volume of the dwelling unit shall be recorded. - 3.3.7.
-If the results of the test will be reported as Specific Leakage Area (SLA), the Conditioned Floor Area of the dwelling unit shall be recorded. - 3.4.
-Procedure to Conduct Airtightness Test.
-The leakage of the enclosure shall be measured using either the One-Point Airtightness Test in Section 3.4.1 or the Multi-Point Airtightness Test in Section 3.4.2.
+Observations of general weather conditions shall be recorded.